KucharczykL/blueprincewiki/content/Secrets.md

 - [ ] where are the other [[Microchip]]?
 	- [ ] where to plug it?
 - [ ] what is the password for the terminal in [[Blackbridge Grotto]]
+	- [ ] RevaD is deactivated - can it be activated?
 	- [ ] how is [[Blackbridge Grotto]] related to [[The Curse of Black Bridge]]?
 	- [ ] where does the door in [[Blackbridge Grotto]] lead?